jbcoe/polymorphic_value/draft.md

-Note that while deep-destruction of a derived class object from a base class pointer can be performed with a virtual destructor, the same is not true for deep-copying.
-C++ has no concept of a virtual copy constructor and we are not proposing its addition.
-The class template `shared_ptr` already implements deep-destruction without needing virtual destructors. deep-destruction and deep-copying can be implemented using type-erasure [Impl].
+Note that while deep-destruction of a derived class object from a base class pointer can be performed with a virtual destructor, the same is not true for deep-copying. `C++` has no concept of a virtual copy constructor and we are not proposing its addition.
+The class template `shared_ptr` already implements deep-destruction without needing virtual destructors: deep-destruction and deep-copying can be implemented using type-erasure [Impl].

 ## Pointer constructor